culturecommunication/ginco/doc/INSTALL.md

 #### Configuring LDAP####

-Ginco require an LDAP server for authentication.
+If you want to use an LDAP server for authentication.

 You've to configure the following keys in you ginco.properties to configure the LDAP connection